cgarcia2097/InstallMe/README.md

 ## Workflow
 1. Populate `example_list.txt` with possible candidate programs
 2. Create install template `example_template.txt` with the desired install template
-3. Run `template_genrator.sh` to generate the templates
+3. Run `template_generator.sh` to generate the templates
 4. Populate each install template with the appropriate commands to implement the install script
 5. Execute all the install scripts with `install_scripts.sh`